Top Financial Aid Questions to Ask

 Does the school provide merit scholarships or just need-based aid?
-Are there work-study opportunities?
+Does the school offer work-study opportunities?
 You can pursue many different types of aid, whether directly from your school, the federal government, or private scholarships.
 Explore all your options to maximize your chances of receiving the amount you need.

 2. What are the important financial aid dates?

-3. Are any additional forms necessary outside of FAFSA?
+3. Are any additional forms necessary outside of the FAFSA?

 Completing the FAFSA is usually the first step when applying for aid for both college and graduate school.
-Sometimes, however, additional applications are required, such as the College Scholarship Service (CSS) profile.
-Many private universities require this profile to be eligible for aid from the school.
-Determine which applications you must fill out so there is no delay processing your application because of a missing form.
+Sometimes, however, additional applications are required.
+One such example is the College Scholarship Service (CSS) profile, which some schools require for certain types of institutional aid.
+Determine which applications you must fill out so there is no delay in processing your application because of a missing form.

 4. What is the average debt of a graduate?

-Many financial aid questions focus on the application process and receiving the money, but it’s also helpful to ask about debt.
-Knowing the average debt of a graduate at the school can help you determine how much outside financial aid you may need.
+Many financial aid questions focus on the application and disbursement process, but it’s also helpful to ask about debt.
+Knowing the average debt of a graduate at the school can help you determine how much outside financial aid you may need, so you can plan ahead to avoid taking on debt if possible.
 At some no-loan colleges, students can graduate with little or no debt.
-At other schools, students may be saddled with thousands in debt after graduation.
-Doing your research can help you be prepared either way.
+At other schools, students may graduate with significant student loan debt.
+Researching ahead of time and applying for the financial aid you need to bridge any cost gaps can help minimize your need for loans.

 5. Am I guaranteed the same financial aid package for the duration of school?

-Some financial aid packages may have contingencies to maintain a certain GPA, or the scholarship is lost.
-Others may provide grants for the first year of school that may not be guaranteed each year.
-Getting the full details of the financial aid package will help you know whether it will work for your finances.
+Some financial aid packages may have contingencies to maintain a certain GPA, or to meet similar qualifications.
+Others may provide grants for the first year of school that aren’t guaranteed in the following years.
+Getting the full details of the financial aid package will help you prepare ahead of time to ensure you can continue to receive it over time or make other arrangements to cover the costs.

 6. What options are available if I don’t receive enough aid?